 It seems that every time I post a recipe that uses an Instant Pot to bake, I get so many negative comments.
 Not because of the flavor or anything, but because I’m not sticking with tradition and using the oven.
+There are a few things you might not want to cook in an Instant Pot, but cake is not one of them!
 So let me just say this… I like using my Instant Pot.
 I like being creative when I cook and trying new things.
 When I figure something out that I think is worth sharing (like this Instant Pot red velvet cake), I share it.
 I don’t expect everyone to like it or try it.
 But there’s no need to be rude about other people doing something – which is quite frankly delicious!
 That’s all 🙂

 Plus… IT HAS BOOZE!

 Tips for Making this Instant Pot Red Velvet Cake

 Be sure not to over-mix the batter.
 The more you mix the batter, the more gluten will develop, and the chewier it will become.
 So I suggest mixing the batter at the beginning with a mixer, but I like to finish mixing my cakes with a rubber spatula.